2020 – 2021 Professional Development Schedule

-The Illinois AfterSchool Network has posted Distance Learning Sessions for providers from August to November.
-We will offer a diverse array of sessions from Covid to a leadership series for emergent and seasoned leaders in the field.
-Also, we are offering Distance Learning sessions to Family Child Care Providers.
+The Illinois AfterSchool Network has posted Distance Learning Sessions for providers through February of 2021.
+We continue to offer a diverse array of Professional Development offerings for front-line, emergent and seasoned leaders in the field.

 Below is a link to a copy of our Professional Development Roundtable Discussion hosted on Friday, September 25.
 The presentation contains an overview and contact information for Thought Leaders in our state who offer Professional Development opportunities to providers specific to the after school community here in Illinois!
 Many thanks to our strategic partners who were part of the engaging conversation.

 As programs prepare to open in the fall, the Illinois AfterSchool Network has prepared a listing of valuable resources to assist with reopening amid Covid.

 With the national focus on race, racism, and diversity, it can be difficult to meaningfully engage youth into the conversation.
 Complex topics may be confusing or tricky for those of any age, but youth may be of particular concern.
 The Illinois After School Network is pleased to offer resources that can help guide your path to a greater understanding.